MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes an Array as an argument, and reverses its elements in place; that is, mutate the Array passed into this method.
-The return value should be the same Array object.
+Write a method that takes an Array, and returns a new Array with the elements of the original list in reverse order.
+Do not modify the original list.

-You may not use Array#reverse or Array#reverse!.
+You may not use Array#reverse or Array#reverse!, nor may you use the method you wrote in the previous exercise.

-Note: for the test case list = ['abc'], we want to reverse the elements in the array.
-The array only has one element, a String, but we're not reversing the String itself, so the reverse! method call should return ['abc'].

   Input: